JeffCX/shadow-force-audit-portfolio/README.md

 Contact me today to learn more about my services and to schedule an audit of your system.

-Book a private auditing and reach out to [ladboy233](https://twitter.com/Xc1008Cui) on twitter
+Book a private auditing by filling the form https://t.co/4dlhII2xNk

+or reach out to [ladboy233](https://twitter.com/Xc1008Cui) on twitter

 Or ladboy233#0859 from discord, my DM are open!